black-beans/flinkfinger/README.md

-# Weixelbaumer & Partner
+# FlinkFinger

-This project contains the static site for [http://www.weixelbaumer-partner.ch](http://www.weixelbaumer-partner.ch/) and makes use of the following tools:
+This project contains the static site for [http://www.flinkfinger.com](http://www.flinkfinger.com) and makes use of the following tools:

 * [Middleman](http://middlemanapp.com/) to generate the static web page.